-OTHER FORM FACTORS MAY INCLUDE:
+OTHER FORM FACTORS MAY

-- A hard shell around the tag chip and antenna for a more rugged application. - This form factor may or may not include adaptions to allow the tag to be mounted on metal surfaces - Flexible shells to allow attachment to curved surfaces while still affording the extra protection of a shell - Embedded in a plastic surround such as an ID card - As part of a thread used in the manufacture of garments etc.
+- Have a hard shell around the tag chip and antenna for a more rugged application. - Be embedded in a plastic surround such as an ID card or may include adaptions to allow the tag to be mounted on metal surfaces - Have flexible shells to allow attachment to curved surfaces while still affording the extra protection of a shell - Be a part of a thread used in the manufacture of garments etc.